• Skip to primary navigation

 Crimson Gold apples get their name from their color.
 While other apples may have a single or two toned color, this hybrid stands out because of its combination of red and gold hues.

 Not only does this make them look unique, but it also adds to their flavor profile.
-These apples are slightly tart yet sweet at the same time—a perfect balance that will please even the pickiest eaters.
+These apples are slightly tart yet sweet simultaneously, a perfect balance that will please even the pickiest eaters.

 8. Cripps Pink Apples

-The Cripps Pink apple is a work of art!
-Developed by Dr. John Cripps in 1973, this sweet-tart variety is characterized by its pinkish-red skin and crisp white flesh.
+The Cripps Pink Apple is a work of art!
+Developed by Dr. John Cripps in 1973, these sweet tart apples are characterized by its pinkish-red skin and crisp white flesh.

 Not only does it look beautiful, but its sweet flavor with a hint of tartness makes it the perfect choice for snacking or baking.
 Thanks to years of dedication, the Cripps Pink has become one of the most popular varieties of apples grown in Australia.